utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

   - tailwind
 ---

-We have quite the extended layout for the Lifestyle blog as our blog overview.
+We have quite an extended layout for the Lifestyle blog as our blog overview.

 ![Lifestyle blog newsletter layout design](https://cdn.hashnode.com/res/hashnode/image/upload/v1611121748271/9Hiz5aazf.png)